Don’t let cabbage worms destroy your garden; learn how to get rid of cabbage worms before!

 4. Release Parasitic Wasps

 If you need to get rid of cabbage worms, try releasing beneficial insects like parasitic wasps into your garden.
+These are natural enemies of cabbage worms and one of the easy ways to target these garden pests.

 Parasitic wasps lay eggs inside or on top of other arthropods, like caterpillars and their pupae.
 They combat cabbage worms and even other caterpillars like the tomato hornworms.